-HCI started out as a regional health fund in Tasmania and has since expanded across the nation, but still prioritise investing back into their local communities.
+HCi started out as a regional health fund in Tasmania and has since expanded across the nation, but still prioritises investing back into their local communities.

 Nobody chooses to go to hospital.